+Scottish Social Housing Charter indicators and performance relating to allocations and reported annually through the Annual Return on the Charter (ARC) requirements will also be provided to the Management Committee.
 34.1 An audit trail shall be maintained for every allocation to clearly show why any given let was made to that particular applicant.

+35.0 REVIEW OF POLICY

-35.1 This policy will be reviewed three years from date of approval.
+This policy will be reviewed three years from date of approval, or sooner due to legislative, guidance or good practice requirements.